Historical Sculpture in Bangladesh

 Bangladesh has a lot of historical sculpture.
 Most of this is related to the Language movement 1952 and Liberation War 1971.
 Here are some historical sculpture details.

 Architectural style: Modern

 Height: 14 m (46 ft)

 Architect: Hamidur Rahman (artist)

-When the Dominion of Pakistan was formed by the Partition of India in 1947, it was composed of various ethnic and linguistic group,with the geographically noncontiguous East Bengal province having a mainly Bengali people.
+When the Dominion of Pakistan was formed by the Partition of India in 1947, it was composed of various ethnic and linguistic groups,with the geographically non-contiguous East Bengal province having a mainly Bengali people.

 In 1948, the Government of the Dominion of Pakistan ordained Urdu as the national language, sparking extensive protests among the Bengali-speaking majority of East Bengal.
 Facing rising sectarian tensions and mass discontent with the new law, the government outlawed public meetings and rallies.

 The students of the University of Dhaka and other political activists defied the law and organized a protest on 21 February 1952.
 The movement reached its climax when police killed student demonstrators on that day.
 The deaths provoked widespread civil unrest.

 After years of conflict, the central government relented and granted official status to the Bengali language in 1956.